edgi-govdata-archiving/wayback/CONTRIBUTING.rst

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

     $ flake8 wayback tests
-    $ python setup.py test
+    $ pytest
     $ tox

-   To get flake8 and tox, just pip install them into your virtualenv.
+   To get flake8, pytest and tox, just pip install them into your virtualenv using `pip install -r requirements-dev.txt`.

 6. Commit your changes and push your branch to GitHub::